Cardigan Mountain School A boarding and day school for boys in grades 6 through 9

 We are always looking for student-athletes ready for a new challenge to join our strong core of returning riders!

-The mountain bike team participates in a cross-country race series along with Lakes Region schools including Proctor Academy, Tilton School, New Hampton School, Vermont Academy, and Holderness School.
-We even have a race against our rival, Eaglebrook School!
-Racers are grouped in three race classes based on speed and skill, ensuring that both veteran riders and those newer to the sport will have equal opportunity to be competitive, improve their skills, and to have fun.
+The mountain bike team participates in a cross-country race series against Lakes Region independent high schools, including Proctor Academy, Kimball Union Academy, and Holderness School.
+We even race against our main rival, Eaglebrook School!
+Racers are grouped into three race classes based on speed and skill, ensuring that both veteran riders and those newer to the sport will have equal opportunities to be competitive, improve their skills, and have fun.

-While the mountain bike program certainly strives to develop competitive racers, we do not only focus on results as a measure of success.
-The program helps each student-athlete set and achieve personal goals for the improvement of their strength, speed, cardiovascular endurance, technical bike skills, and overall fitness.
-In the process, athletes improve their confidence, ability to overcome physical and psychological challenges, and foster a love and appreciation for recreation in the natural world.
-We learn proper trail etiquette, basic bike maintenance and repair skills, and serve as positive ambassadors of both the sport and of Cardigan.
+While the mountain bike program strives to develop competitive racers, we do not simply focus on race results as a measure of success.
+The program helps each student-athlete set and achieve personal goals to improve their strength, speed, cardiovascular endurance, technical bike skills, and overall fitness.
+In the process, athletes improve their confidence and ability to overcome physical and psychological challenges and foster a love and appreciation for recreation in the natural world.
+We learn proper trail etiquette, basic bike maintenance, and repair skills and serve as positive ambassadors of both the sport and of Cardigan.

-I am very excited for the upcoming mountain biking season this fall, and I encourage prospective riders of all experience levels to consider joining us.
-If you have any questions regarding Cardigan’s mountain bike team, please feel free to email me at at my email address below.
-If you are already committed to joining the team, I encourage you to ride during these last few days of summer vacation, and get those bike legs and lungs in shape!
+I am very excited about the upcoming mountain biking season this fall and encourage prospective riders of all experience levels to consider joining us.
+If you have any questions regarding Cardigan’s mountain bike team, please email me at dclark@cardigan.org.
+If you are already committed to joining the team, I encourage you to ride during summer vacation and get those bike legs and lungs in shape!

 Sincerely,